 Beijing Capital International Airport (PEK).Opens external site in a new window It is one of the two main international airports serving Beijing, China.
 It is located 32 km northeast of Beijing's city centre, in an exclave of Chaoyang District.

 The staff at Shanghai Airport will greet you when you land and assist with your travel needs.
 Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into Shanghai from Shanghai Airport

 With a range of transport options available at Shanghai Airport, travelling into the city centre is easy.
 Choose from taxis, high speed train, metro, private transfer or hotel shuttle.
 Shanghai Airport has the first high-speed maglev railway and it gets to city centre in just 8 minutes.
-It is the fastest train in the world running at a speed of 430km per hour.
+It's the fastest train in the world running at a speed of 430km per hour.
 The Metro at Shanghai Airport is served by Metro Line 2, which gets to city centre in around 60 minutes.
-It is a good option to get to city centre as it is economic, but it can take some time depending on your destination.
-There are different bus services that can take you to several places, with regular services.
+It's a good option to get to city centre as it is economic, but it can take some time depending on your destination.
+There are different bus services that can take you to several places with regular services.
 Most major hotels offer a courtesy shuttle to your hotel, and it’s best to book these in advance.
 A taxi in Shanghai from the airport to downtown takes approximately 45 minutes, though this can be longer if you're traveling during rush hour.
 Alternatively, you may wish to book a private transfer.
-You can hire a car, though you need a Chinese driver's licence, and there can be a lot of traffic.
+You can hire a car, though you need a Chinese driver's licence and there can be a lot of traffic.

 Getting around Shanghai